tejeez/geckokapula/hardware_v2/README.md

 ### Battery
 The board includes a protection circuit and a charger for a single cell Li-Ion or Li-Po battery with a nominal voltage of 3.6 or 3.7 V.
-For example, a flat cellphone battery or an 18650 cell can be used.
+For example, a flat cellphone battery or a 18650 cell can be used.

 Connect battery between BAT+ and BAT- pins
 (pins 17 and 18 on header J1).
 Note that battery minus is not